Configuring the shared memory and semaphores

 Add (25 + 25 x the number of instances) to the current value.

-If the current value of the computer is 100 and you will be running one system collector, set the value to 150.
+If the current value of the computer is 100 and you have one system collector, set the value to 150.

 Maximum number of semaphores per unique identifier.

 No specific recommendation.
 BMC TrueSight Capacity Optimization will attach two semaphores per identifier.

 No specific recommendation.
 This semaphore setting has no impact on the operation of BMC TrueSight Capacity Optimization.

 Ensure that the variable entries in the /etc/system file does not exceed 80 characters because the kernel might get disabled.

 Restart the computer for these updates to take effect.